-Watch all other episodes of ON THE COUCH so far by clicking here!
-On the go?
-Subscribe to the Cinema5D ON THE COUCH audio and video podcasts on iTunes!
+Watch previous episodes of ON THE COUCH & ON THE GO by clicking here!
+Visit our Vimeo and YouTube playlists, and subscribe to the podcast on iTunes!
 In the 23rd episode of ON THE COUCH, I was lucky enough to sit with fellow bloggers and shooters Dan Chung, Clinton Harn from newsshooter.com and Emmanuel Pampuri from pampuri.net.
 In this second part of the talk, we focus on a subject that isn’t often talk about – long-term storage for data.
 As the discussion unfolds, it becomes clear that even professionals don’t follow a strict protocol when it comes to permanent archiving of projects that are finished.
 Clinton surprises us by announcing that he ends up deleting some of the stuff he is shooting for projects to save storage space.
 Both he and Emmanuel use LTO tape drives for permanent backup, whereas Dan Chung and I currently still store everything on slower hard drives as soon as a project is done.
 We also talk about how to access and actually find old projects in the stacks of hard drives and tapes that we stack in our offices.
 I recommend using NeoFinder, a neat little software that indexes everything from attached hard drives and can be set up to update the index automatically.
 When I look for something, I just enter a search query into NeoFinder and it shows me on which drive I can find the file.
 It also stores metadata of all files and even preview images and video clips if wanted.
 In the 3rd part of this episode ON THE COUCH we look at SteadXP, an very exciting new stabilizer concept that follows a different path, because it’s a combination between a hardware box and software that interprets the movement in post production – Emmanuel Pampuri was involved with developing it and will introduce the technology.
 Stay tuned!
 Please visit our sponsors’ websites to keep new episodes of ON THE COUCH coming!
 Thanks to G-Technology, Røde Microphones, Movidiam, FilmConvert & F&V.Read more

-On the go?
-Subscribe to the Cinema5D ON THE COUCH audio and video podcasts on iTunes!
+Watch previous episodes of ON THE COUCH & ON THE GO by clicking here!
+Visit our Vimeo and YouTube playlists, and subscribe to the podcast on iTunes!
 In a new episode of our talk format ON THE COUCH, Greg Crosby from G-Technology gives us a run-down of their new storage products targeted specifically to the increasing storage needs of professional filmmakers and creatives.
 Their new Studio series was designed with the new Mac Pro in mind, both in looks and functionality: it supports Thunderbolt 2, uses server-grade 7200 3.5″ HDDs in a 2-bay (G-Raid Studio) and a 4-bay (G-Speed Studio) version with up to a whopping 24TB.
 The G-Raid Studio supports RAID-0, RAID-1 and JBOD, while the G-Speed Studio is a hardware RAID that supports RAID-0, -1, -5, -6 and -10 configurations.
 The Helium technology allows individual hard drives to store up to an amazing 6TB now.Read more

 When we had our first 1 day no-budget Scarlet-X shoot two weeks ago (see short and field report here) we bumped into one major problem: Backing up the data on this MacBook Pro via FW800 just took too long (30 minutes for a 64GB card) and we ended up not having a second backup (!).
 This is a situation you simply can’t have.
 If that backup dies the work (and money) that went into that shooting day dies with it.
 Read on for the solution to this problem:Read more